Susan Shaw (publisher): Life

 Her second book was another about design.
-This time Merrion Press created a facsimile edition of a book by Johann David Steingrüber who was an architect.
-In 1773 he had published a book that featured the designs of letter shaped houses.
+This time, Merrion Press created a facsimile edition of a book by Johann David Steingrüber, who was an architect.
+In 1773, he had published a book that featured the designs of letter-shaped houses.
 The book was called Architectural Alphabet and illustrated her professional approach to book design.

-In 1992 she founded the Type Museum (now called the Type Archive) in Stockwell in south London.
+In 1992, she founded the Type Museum (now called the Type Archive) in Stockwell in south London.
 The museum curates the manufacturing plants of type founders and letter makers in a building that was once an animal hospital.
 The collection was originally based on the equipment of Monotype and Shaw had to fight off suggestions that the equipment should be housed in one of the science museum's warehouses.

 The Heritage Lottery Fund came to her aid in 1996 so that the machinery and equipment of Stephenson Blake and Robert DeLittle could be loaded up and sent to South London.
 The museum now has substantial collections from the Sheffield typefounders Stephenson Blake, the York wood letter makers Robert DeLittle and Monotype.

-Shaw had an appreciation of design including the work of Lucie Rie.
-In time Rie gave Shaw some bowls including her own egg cup.
+Shaw had an appreciation of design, including the work of Lucie Rie.
+In time, Rie gave Shaw some bowls, including her own egg cup.

-In 2000 she completed the work that she had been given by the Roxburghe Club to publish a facsimile copy of "The Great Book of Thomas Trevilian" in two volumes.
+In 2000, she completed the work that she had been given by the Roxburghe Club to publish a facsimile copy of The Great Book of Thomas Trevilian in two volumes, edited by Nicolas Barker.
 The book was to be given to the club's members.
 A copy of Shaw's facsimile book in 2020 was on sale for £2,200.
 The sellers claim that it is "perhaps" the "greatest monument to the arts of the book at the turn of the twentieth century".

-In 2016 the address of the Type Archive was changed when the street where it is was renamed "Alphabet Mews".
-When she died in 2020 she was credited with keeping knowledge of "letterpress and type design alive".
+In 2016, the address of the Type Archive was changed when the street where it was renamed "Alphabet Mews".
+When Shaw died in 2020, she was credited with keeping knowledge of "letterpress and type design alive".